 The jPar package is almost as simple as Paralize from the user point of view (actually it is compatible with it), very easy to install, but it does not waste the cycles of cores on active polling and allows for using the machines with started Matlab instances to other purposes.

 1. Registration server

 The first process to be run is the registration server, whose task is to manage the set of solvers.
-It is provided in the form of a single Java executable JAR file and started from the operating system command window.
 The next step is to start Matlab instances and run one or more solvers from their sessions.
-It does not matter what operating systems are used, since both computing (Matlab) and communication (Java) environments are system independent.
-The registration is done by adding a handle to a remote solver object to the managed set.
-Then the Matlab sessions are blocked until the tasks are available.
+It does not matter what operating systems are used.
+These Matlab sessions are blocked until the tasks are available.
 On the machine, where the server is running, one Matlab session must be the client session.
-It is started from Matlab console and divides input data to chunks (as in Paralize, along the third dimension of the arrays), creates partial tasks and sends them via server to solvers.
-When the calculations are finished, the results are gathered on the console (i.e. client) Matlab session.
+It is started from Matlab console and divides input data to chunks along the third dimension of arrays, creates partial tasks and sends them via server to solvers.
+When the calculations are finished, the results are gathered in the client Matlab session.

 The installation and use of jPar are described in README.TXT file.

 The paper on jPar presented at FedCSIS 2015 conference is here:

 A link to a conference paper was added.